-This module examines the reciprocal role of Europe, on the one hand, and of the Pacific, Africa, Asia, and the Americas, on the other, in the development of natural sciences from the late eighteenth century to the early twentieth century.
-How did the peoples and places outside Europe shape science?
+This module examines the role of Europe, on the one hand, and of the Pacific, Africa, Asia, and the Americas, on the other, in the development of the natural sciences from the late eighteenth to the early twentieth century.
+How did peoples and places outside Europe shape the sciences?
 Why were Christian missionaries so closely connected to the expansion of empire, the collection of new knowledge, and the attempts to spread new scientific ideas and technologies?
-How were ‘scientific’ ideas about race, biology, and medicine, and new technologies such as photography used to govern the subjects of European empires?
-These are some of the issues you will explore on this course.
-In addition, through the study of the non-Western origins of knowledge about the natural sciences and medicine, students will examine how modern science itself came to be constituted and transformed over the long nineteenth century into what is recognisable as ‘modern science’ today.
+How were so-called ‘scientific’ ideas about race and biology used to govern subjects of the British, French, and Dutch empires?
+And what is the legacy of these endeavours today?

-- Examine key historical, intellectual and developmental concepts from the history of science and empire.
+Discuss key historical, intellectual, and developmental concepts in the history of science and empire.

-- Present individual and group work to your peers andrespond to constructive feedback from facilitator and other learners.
+Present group work to your peers and respond to questions and feedback from facilitator and other learners.